Xyfir/admyn/README.md

 ### Step 2

+### Defaults

+If you just want the CSS for the admin panel and don't want to add any customizations you need to somehow import the CSS file found at `node_modules/admyn/client/styles/admyn.css`.

+### Customization

-Now you'll need to create a `.SCSS` file to import the needed styles and add any custom styles you want.
+If you want to customize the admin panel you'll need to create a `.SCSS` file to import the needed styles and then add any custom styles you want.

 **admin.scss**
 ```scss